 The New Hampshire thirty (30) day lease termination letter is used to terminate a month-to-month or “at will” tenancy.
 The notice provides the tenant (or landlord) with thirty (30) days’ notice of the serving party’s intention to terminate the lease agreement.
 The notice must be served at least thirty (30) days prior to the date of the lease’s termination.
 Although no specific reason is required for a landlord to terminate an “at-will” tenancy, the termination cannot be made in discrimination or retaliation towards the tenant.
 The letter must be delivered personally or by certified mail by the landlord or another authorized

 The New Hampshire seven (7) day notice to pay or quit is a legal document which a landlord will serve on a tenant who has failed to pay their rent on time.
 Before the landlord can serve this notice on the tenant, they must give them a written Demand for Rent.
 If the tenant does not comply immediately with the demand, the landlord can serve them with an eviction notice with seven (7) days’ notice to pay or quit.
 The eviction notice must be served in-person or sent by certified mail and posted on the premises.
-From the date that they receive the
+The tenant will have seven (7) days

 How to Evict a Tenant (Process)